-I have found that daughters of narcissistic mothers typically find it hard to discuss envy from their own mothers, and find it even harder to come to terms with it!
+I have found that daughters of narcissistic mothers typically find it hard to discuss envy from their own mothers, and find it even harder to come to terms with it.
 They usually do not see their own goodness enough to recognize maternal envy for what it is.
-Instead they believe that they have yet again done something wrong.
-If they have internalized the “not good enough” feeling, they don’t see themselves as someone anyone would envy.
-The whole situation is crazy-making for the daughter’s feelings.
-It creates hurdles to healthy development and the building of sense of self.
+Instead they believe that they have done something wrong.
+If they have internalized this “not good enough” feeling, they don’t see themselves as someone anyone would envy.
+The situation is crazy-making for the daughter.
+It creates hurdles to healthy development and building of sense of self.

 Meanwhile, what’s going on with mom?
 Envy allows the insecure mother to feel temporarily better about herself.
 When she envies and then criticizes and devalues the daughter, she diminishes the threat to her own fragile self-esteem.
-Envy is a powerful tool in the narcissist’s repertoire, and you will see this in the mother’s interactions with other people as well.
-But, when directed at the daughter, it creates a feeling of helplessness and painful self-doubt.
-Although there are many ways in which a mother’s jealousy creates hurdles for the daughter, let’s look at just a few.
+Envy is a powerful tool in a narcissist’s repertoire; you will see this in the mother’s interactions with other people as well.
+But when directed at the daughter, it creates a feeling of helplessness and painful self-doubt.
+Although there are many ways in which a mother’s jealousy creates hurdles for the daughter, let’s look at just a few:

+Distorted Relationship with Father.
 Of course, children need to have healthy relationships with both parents.
-If mother is jealous of the relationship the daughter has with the father, what does the daughter do?
-She wants both of her parents to love her.
+If the mother is jealous of the relationship the daughter has with the father, what can the daughter do?
+She wants both parents to love her.
 Who does she please?
 How does she handle this delicate balance?
-More complicating is the question of what the father does?
-Often men in relationship with female narcissists choose to cater to the mother so as to maintain the adult relationship.
-So that leaves a father unable to connect with his daughter and of course this leaves the daughter with a lack of emotional connection with both parents.
+More complicating is the question of what the father can do.
+Often men in relationships with female narcissists choose to cater to the mother so as to maintain the adult relationship.
+That leaves the father unable to connect with his daughter and of course this leaves the daughter with a lack of emotional connection with both parents.

+Incest.
 The most extreme cases of mother-daughter jealousy appear in families where there is incest.
-If the father is the offender and the mother becomes jealous of the father-daughter relationship, then she too becomes an offender and she cannot put the daughter first.
-Instead, she sees her daughter like “the other woman, going after her husband.”
-In most incest cases we have worked with, when the father is the offender, this is not the case.
-The mother takes the side of the child as it should be and leaves the offender.
-However, sometimes we see the dynamic of jealousy in the mother and this is heartbreaking.
+If the father is the offender and the mother becomes jealous of the father-daughter relationship, then she too becomes an offender and cannot put the daughter first.
+Instead, she sees her daughter like “the other woman," going after her husband.
+In most incest cases we have worked with, when the father is the offender, this is not the case: The mother takes the side of the child, as she should, and leaves the offender.
+However, sometimes we see the dynamic of jealousy in the mother.
+This is heartbreaking.
 In those situations, the daughter is not only a victim of sexual abuse but also a victim of her mother’s envy and hatred.

-In review of the literature and other writers on this subject, many say that mother-daughter jealousy is often misinterpreted or not really that common.
+Reviewing the literature on this subject, many say that mother-daughter jealousy is often misinterpreted or not really that common.
 Some say it is even normal at some level.
-Mothers are often reaching menopause when their young daughters are developing into beautiful young women and some say that it may be normal for mothers to have some touchy feelings about aging.
+Mothers often reach menopause when their young daughters are developing into beautiful young women and some say that it may be normal for mothers to have some touchy feelings about aging.
 It’s important to understand that the poisonous, corrosive envy felt by narcissistic mothers is not normal.
 The bar is raised.
 It is destructive.
 The challenge for daughters of narcissistic mothers is to learn how to recognize and cope with abnormal maternal envy.